RamenVentures/Operating-Manual/README.md

 ### Our Philosophy
 > “Technology not only moves the human race forward, it’s the only thing that ever has.
 Without technology, we’re just monkeys playing in the dirt.” \- Naval Ravikant

+We're rational optimists who believe that technology is creating abundance and making the world a better place.

 ### Our Mission
-To invest in 100 early-stage software companies that will create a world of abundance.
+To massive abundance through technology.

 ### Our Strategy
 Startups that go after the hardest problems in the biggest markets are the ones that change the world.
 But Canada has a funding gap.
 Truly ambitious companies look incredibly risky at the start.
 Canada needs more angels, especially those who have helped build world-class companies, to suspend disbelief and help these companies when they are just starting.

-We will.
+Our strategy is to invest in 100 companies working on hard problems in big markets when they are pre-Product/Market Fit.

 ## Our Investment Thesis
 Every startup is made up of three components: Market, Team, and Product.

 We believe that a great market - a market with lots of real potential customers - pulls product out of a startup.
 The product doesn't need to be great; it just has to solve an important problem.
 And, the market doesn't care how good the team is, as long as the team can produce that viable product.

-So, we look for companies with an important mission - that is, solving an important problem in a huge market.
+First we look for companies with an important mission - that is, solving an important problem in a huge market.
 Then, we look for a team that's irrationally passionate and capable of executing.
 Our thesis is:
 - 75% Market
-- 25% team
+- 25% Team
 - 0% Product

 ## Our Investment Process